State and Local Policy Database

 Public Building Requirements List All

 In December 2015, Governor Gina Raimondo signed Executive Order 15-17, establishing a Lead by Example program within the state's Office of Energy Resources (OER) to oversee and coordinate efforts at state agencies to reduce energy consumption and greenhouse gas emissions.
-It also requires the State Energy Office to post State energy usage publicly, which shall include energy use for each State agency and progress in reducing energy usage below the fiscal year 2014 baseline, and state agencies are required to achieve a 10 percent reduction in energy consumption by 2019, from a FY 2014 baseline.
-The Lead by Example Initiative achieved its 10% reduction in energy consumption in state agencies by 2019.
-OER and its partner agencies released voluntary residential and commercial stretch codes in 2018 and is actively updating those stretch codes in 2022.
-OER has also begun using web-based centralized utility billing for state agencies for both electricty and natural gas, which has streamlined payment, reporting, and tracking capabilities for the State.
+In May 2023, Governor Daniel McKee expanded the LBE program with Executive Order 23-06 to cover state government, municipalities, school districts, and public colleges and universities.
+The Lead by Example Initiative achieved its initial 10% reduction in energy consumption in state agencies by 2019, and EO 23-06 sets new targets in alignment with the 2021 Act on Climate legislation for the State to meet through its Lead by Example Program.
+These targets include significant reductions from a 2014 baseline in emissions from fossil fuel use in vehicles and buildings; 25% of light-suty State fleet vehicles will be zero-emission vehicles by 2030; increasing reductions in energy use intensity (EUI) from the same 2014 baseline through 2050; expansion of the State electric vehicle charging network to 200 stations by 2030; and procurement of 100% of State electricity supply from renewable sources.
+OER has also begun using web-based centralized utility billing for state agencies for both electricity and natural gas, which has streamlined payment, reporting, and tracking capabilities for the State.

 The state has several other energy benchmarking efforts underway, requiring governmental borrowers from the Efficient Buildings Fund to track energy for at least five years.
 State and Municipal entities are encouraged to do energy benchmarking using Portfolio Manager.
 To support that work, RI Energy developed a tool for automation and integration of utility usage with Portfolio Manager has now been completed and is being promoted to customers as a convenient and efficient way to track and manage building energy usage.
 Additionally, Rhode Island State Government, as part of the Lead by Example initiative, is using EnergyCAP to automate billing and to track and share state energy usage data for all of its buildings.